aleshaleksey/fansys23/04-combat.md

 The most common damage over time is fire/heat and is summarised in ["Movement and Exploration: Fire damage and being on fire"](03-movement-exploration.md#fire-damage-and-being-on-fire).

 ___
+### Weather and Combat

+The weather can sway, and has swayed, the course of many a battle.
+Poor visibility is a benefit for those who wish to remain unseen.
+High winds is particularly troublesome to archers and small characters.
+Precipitation is a hindrance to mobile units, while extremes of temperature can reduce the combat effectiveness of heavily armoured units, as well as mages and other units with lower endurance.
+The effect of weather on morale and logistics in long term campaigns should also not be underestimated.
+For a detailed breakdown of the weather rules, see "[Classification of Inclement Weather Hazards](03-movement-exploration.md#classification-of-inclement-weather-hazards)".

+___
 ## Actions in combat

 ___